Una221410848/my-portforlio/README.md

 ## 📁 Projects

 ### 📚 Team Project: Career Skills Presentation
-- Collaborated with a team of 4 to create a presentation on workplace etiquette
+- Collaborating with a team of 5 to develop an e-commerce platform selling brain boost shots from a well known company called Sir.
+Inc
-- Used Google Slides and presented to a panel of mentors
+* R12,50c for a 100ml bottle
+* Ranges up to R150 for a pack of 12 shots.
+- Languages used: Html, Css, Javascript

 ### 🧠 Mock Interview Challenge
 - Simulated interviews with industry professionals